ga-wdi-boston/js-objects-stack-challenge/README.md

         element from the stack, and returns it.
 -   The `Array` methods `pop()` and `push()` should not be used.

-As you work, you may run `grunt test` to check your code against these requirements.
+You should be running `grunt nag` before diagnosing any bugs, since it finds some of the most common sources of errors.
+After `grunt nag` passes, you should run `grunt test` to run the included tests.
+Tests will tell you whether or not you've met these requirements.

 ## Bonuses